Dr Simon Summers

 Biography

-Dr Simon Summers is a Lecturer in Human Anatomy and Physiology at Queensland University of Technology.
-He completed an undergraduate degree in Exercise and Sport Science with Honours (Class 1) in 2016 and his PhD in pain neurophysiology in 2020 at Western Sydney University.
+Dr Simon Summers is a Senior Lecturer in Human Anatomy and Physiology at Queensland University of Technology.
+He completed an undergraduate degree in Exercise and Sport Science with Honours (Class 1) in 2016 and his PhD in pain neurophysiology in 2020, both at Western Sydney University.
 His primary research interest is understanding the role of the brain in the persistence of pain, both in clinical and elite athletic populations.
 Using various neuroimaging techniques, his work has determined the importance of motor cortex plasticity in the transition from acute to chronic pain.
 Current research is focused on using brain-based treatments, such as non-invasive brain stimulation, to facilitate the development of novel diagnostic and treatment strategies for musculoskeletal and neurological disorders.

 - Brain stimulation adjunct to exercise for the treatment of pain